Yurii-Laguta/JB4A-SDK-Android/index.md

 #### Version 4.1.1

-_Released January 8 2016, correlating to the Salesforce Marketing Cloud 2015-07.2-HF1 Release_<br/>
+_Released January 8 2016, correlating to the Marketing Cloud 2015-07.2-HF1 Release_<br/>

 * MSDK-501 - Fix for format conversion error in ETLocationManager

 #### Version 4.1.0
-_Released November 20 2015, correlating to the Salesforce Marketing Cloud 2015-07.2 Release_<br/>
+_Released November 20 2015, correlating to the Marketing Cloud 2015-07.2 Release_<br/>

 * MSDK-238 - Make sure latitude/longitude values send with proper formatting regardless of the device language.
 * MSDK-248 - Add Retry logic for all data POSTed to the Marketing Cloud including Registrations and Analytics.
 If the initial POST fails, then the POST REST call will be retried in a logarithmic fashion.